NickPapayiannakis/ruby_experiments/README.md

 ________

-Caesar Cipher:  A script which accepts a string and a shift factor which shifts each letter of the string forward the specified number of times.
+Caesar Cipher:  A script which accepts a string and a shift factor, shifting each letter of the string forward in the alphabet the specified number of times.
 Spaces and non-alphabetic characters are exempt.

 Stock Picker:  A small script which, when given an array of numbers representing stock prices, selects the